 Over the last several years, legal experts have questioned battered woman syndrome as a legal defense because:

-• Many states now legally allow for evidence of past abuse (police reports, restraining orders, witness statements, etc.) to be used as solid evidence.
+- Many states now legally allow for evidence of past abuse (police reports, restraining orders in Louisiana or other states, witness statements, etc.) to be used as solid evidence.

 Call Baton Rouge Criminal Defense Lawyers at The Law Offices of Ossie Brown Today

 If you are facing a violent crime charge after suffering from domestic violence and/or battered person syndrome, our Baton Rouge criminal defense lawyers want to defend you.
-We have decades of combined experience in helping our clients achieve the best case outcomes possible whether that be less prison time, a diminished charge, or a dropped charge.
+Our Baton Rouge domestic violence attorneys have decades of combined experience in helping our clients achieve the best case outcomes possible, whether that be less prison time, a diminished charge, or a dropped charge.

 We also have the skill and experience necessary to defend people who are accused or charged with intimate partner violence.
 No matter what the case may be, make sure you utilize your Sixth Amendment rights – which is your right to legal counsel.
 Call 225-343-1111 to schedule a free consultation at the Law Offices of Ossie Brown today.